MSLNZ/ls-fringeapp/README.md

 ![gauge selection](readme-images/2025-12-15_12-27.png)

 Finally right-click anywhere to finish the gauge selection.
-Right clicks before 3 corners are selected are ignored.
+A right-click before 3 corners are selected is ignored.
 Extra left-clicks after the first three are also ignored.

-After the right click the software will analyse the fringe image and annotate it.
+After the right-click the software will analyse the fringe image and annotate it.

 ![gauge selection](readme-images/2025-12-15_12-27_1.png)